nod-ai/AMD-SHARK-devtools/README.md

 NOTE: Some projects manage their dependencies via submodules.
 Such cases are not covered here (just use normal `git` tools).

-If a project depends on other SHARK projects, it expresses these dependencies via `sync_deps.py` script in the root of its repository.
+If a project depends on other AMD-SHARK projects, it expresses these dependencies via `sync_deps.py` script in the root of its repository.
 This script is both importable (in order to get programmatic access to dependencies) and runnable (so that end-developers and CI systems have the simplest possible mechanism